nofartu/Maze-Game/README.md

 ## How to play
 In order to play the game download and open the jar.

-open with cmd using the follwing command : java -jar ATP-Project-PartC.jar
+Open with cmd using the follwing command : java -jar ATP-Project-PartC.jar

-we recommand to choose size 30 * 30
+we recommand to choose board size 30 * 30

 You can move with the arrows keys around the maze, try to get to the price.